-Termination for Just Cause
+Termination for Just Cause 1856 The reasons for "just cause" termination may include the following: 1857 1858 1859 All infractions listed in the Summary Dismissal section.
+1860 (b) Misconduct, including: 1861 1862 Unexcused absence from work: 1863 (1) (2) Repeated and unexcused tardiness; 1864 (3) Abuse of the Band's attendance or leave policies; 1865 Insubordination e.g. not following chain of command; (4) 1866 Failure to carry liability insurance for a vehicle used for Band business; 1867 (5) Operating a Band vehicle without a Minnesota driver's license; 1868 (6) Engaging in conduct in violation of the Band's personnel policies (including 1869 (7) but not limited to discrimination, harassment or retaliation); 1870 Disruptive behavior in the workplace; (8)1871 Any other intentional, negligent or indifferent conduct on or off the job that 1872 (9) demonstrates a violation of the standards of behavior the Band reasonably 1873 expects from its employees.
+1874 (10) Gambling/Gaming during work hours (Work hours do not include unpaid 1875 meal breaks).
+1876 (11) Reasonable belief the employee has committed a material violation of 1877 Professional Practice Standards 1878 1879 (c) Performance Problems, including, but not limited to: 1880 1881 Failure to follow orders or directions of a supervisor; 1882 (1) Failure to perform work in an efficient, timely and accurate manner; 1883 (2) (3) Failure to perform satisfactorily on a consistent basis; 1884 Failure to comply with the terms of a grant or contract; 1885 (4) Failure to satisfactorily complete a performance improvement plan or 1886 1887 comply with the terms of a written warning from a supervisor.
+1888 1889 (d) Miscellaneous Problems, including: 1890

-The reasons for "just cause" termination may include the following:
+(1) Disrupting other Band programs;

-- (a) All infractions listed in the Summary Dismissal section. - (b) Misconduct, including: - (1) Unexcused absence from work; - (2) Repeated and unexcused tardiness; - (3) Abuse of the Band's attendance or leave policies; - (4) Insubordination e.g. not following chain of command; - (5) Failure to carry liability insurance for a vehicle used for Band business; - (6) Operating a Band vehicle without a Minnesota driver's license; - (7) Engaging in conduct in violation of the Band's personnel policies (including but not limited to discrimination, harassment or retaliation); - (8) Disruptive behavior in the workplace; - (9) Any other intentional, negligent or indifferent conduct on or off the job that demonstrates a violation of the standards of behavior the Band reasonably expects from its employees. - (10) Gambling/Gaming during work hours (Work hours do not include unpaid meal breaks). - (c) Performance Problems, including, but not limited to: - (1) Failure to follow orders or directions of a supervisor; - (2) Failure to perform work in an efficient, timely and accurate manner; - (3) Failure to perform satisfactorily on a consistent basis; - (4) Failure to comply with the terms of a grant or contract; - (5) Failure to satisfactorily complete a performance improvement plan or comply with the terms of a written warning from a supervisor. - (d) Miscellaneous Problems, including: - (1) Disrupting other Band programs; - (2) Conduct unbecoming an employee of the Band. - (3) Any civil or criminal conviction that reduces the employee's eligibility to perform his/her job. - (4) Subsequent failure to satisfy an essential job requirement as explicitly stated on an Administration Policy Board (APB) approved job description.
+- (2) Conduct unbecoming an employee of the Band. - (3) Any civil or criminal conviction that reduces the employee's eligibility to perform his/her job. - (42) Subsequent failure to satisfy an essential job requirement as explicitly stated on an Administration Policy Board (APB) approved job description.